Colonization of the asteroid belt: Radiation

 In space, cosmic rays and solar flares create a lethal radiation environment.
 Cosmic radiation has the potential to increase risk of heart disease, cancer, central nervous system disorder, and acute radiation syndrome.
-On Earth, we are protected by a magnetic field and our atmosphere, but asteroids lack this defense.
+On Earth, life is protected by a magnetic field and its atmosphere, but asteroids lack this defense.

 One possibility for defense against this radiation is living inside of an asteroid.
 It is estimated that humans would be sufficiently protected from radiation by burrowing 100 meters deep inside of an asteroid.
 However, the composition of asteroids creates an issue for this solution.
 Many asteroids are loosely organized rubble piles with very little structural integrity.

 Psychology

 Space travel has a huge impact on human psychology, including changes to brain structure, neural interconnectivity, and behavior.

 Cosmic radiation has the ability to impact the brain, and has been studied extensively on rats and mice.
 These studies show the animals suffer from decreases in spatial memory, neural interconnectivity, and memory.
 Additionally, the animals had an increase in anxiety and fear.

 The isolation of space and difficulty sleeping in the environment also contribute to psychological impacts.
-The difficulty of speaking with those on earth can contribute to loneliness, anxiety, and depression.
+The difficulty of speaking with those on Earth can contribute to loneliness, anxiety, and depression.
 A Russian study simulated the psychological impacts of extended space travel.
 Six healthy males from various countries but with similar educational backgrounds to astronauts lived inside an enclosed module for 520 days in 2010–11.
 The members of the survey reported symptoms of moderate depression, abnormal sleep cycles, insomnia, and physical exhaustion.

 In addition, NASA reports that missions on the global scale have ended or been halted due to mental issues.
 Some of these issues include shared mental delusions, depression, and becoming distressed from failed experiments.

 However, in many astronauts, space travel can actually have a positive mental impact.
 Many astronauts report an increase of appreciation for the planet, purpose, and spirituality.
 This mainly results from the view of Earth from space.